Acronyms

 - Metoprolol (Toprol®, Lopressor®)

-- CYP2D6 poor metabolizers - poor CYP2D6 metabolizers may have increased metoprolol exposure.
-Use caution.
+- CYP2D6 poor metabolizers - metoprolol is a CYP2D6 sensitive substrate, and poor CYP2D6 metabolizers may have increased exposure.

 - Nebivolol (Bystolic®)